I mean it sounds like a fun term… greenwashing. We’re probably talking about eco-friendly packaging or getting back to nature. But not exactly.

 When it comes to choosing safer products, do you look for labels that include words such as natural, botanical, chemical-free, organic, or toxin-free?
 I know I used to, because HELLO… those things sound fabulous and healthy and safer.
 And this is coming from someone who has an advertising major!!
 I know that we’re allowed to claim things are the number 1 without much proof!

-I mean, look at this sunscreen — #1 Dermatologist recommended and it’s for older skin and supposed to help you look better, it blocks both UVA and UVB.
+I mean, look at this sunscreen for your face — #1 Dermatologist recommended and it’s for older skin and supposed to help you look better, it blocks both UVA and UVB.

 It has to be safe, right?